CJangelo/R2Word/README.md

 <!-- badges: end -->

-R2Word, an R package that uses `flextable` functions to quickly and easily creating MS Word tables.
+R2Word, an R package that uses `flextable` functions to quickly and easily create MS Word tables.

 ## Description